Skip to content Skip to footer

 We accommodate our clients in a modern, pleasant, air-conditioned single room.
 Each room has a private bathroom, fridge and TV, as well as free WIFI access.
 We also provide our clients with individual nurse supervision, who will help your continuous recovery during your stay.

-Hand surgery - Medicover
+Hand and foot surgery - Medicover

 Elérhetőségek